Apps & Integrations

 The org as a whole is divided up into three product verticals too: client experience, vendor experience, and internal tooling/platform.
 Each of those teams currently consists of 10-30 members and they’re growing fast, looking to nearly triple in size in the next 6 months.

 “I've thought a lot about this over the years,” shares Chris.
-“I’ve experimented with a lot of different approaches, borrowed some best practices from others, and melded them together into this pot of soup that we try and follow here at Lessen.”
+“I’ve experimented with a lot of different approaches, borrowed some best practices from others, and melded them together into this recipe that we follow here at Lessen.”

 “It’s an opportunity for us to really dive in, challenge assumptions, understand requirements, give input, and eventually settle on something we can ship together.
 It’s a nice touchpoint to center us back in collaboration mode,” shares Chris.